 “You’re from here?
 And where is that exactly?
 What settlement are you from?”

 “You say you aren’t a Savage… You don’t act like any that we’ve seen, but what would possess you to partner with Underling?
 What are they paying you?”

 “You said they gave you a device.
 Where is it?”

 “Who else is on this mission of yours?”

 “Do you know a woman named Sia?”

 Sia can’t halt the shock from forcing her mouth slack with disbelief.
 Have all the idiots died and left the smart to inherit the earth?
 It can’t be that obvious.
 It doesn’t matter.
 She has to keep talking or it’s truly the end.
-She uses the look of honest surprise and her mind works double time fabricating a backstory for her male persona and the settlement he’s attached to.
+She lets her features slip into a look of honest surprise and her mind works double time fabricating a backstory for her male persona and the settlement he’s attached to.

-The interrogators share a look and a short laugh.
+The interrogators glance at each other and share a short laugh.
 “She’s done more than that.
 She’s been an absolute delight.”
 The woman’s words are dripping with sarcasm.

 “Were you traveling with her before we captured you?”

 Before you accidentally crashed into me you mean, stumbled upon me, before I allowed you to take me in…and screwed myself over.
 She doesn’t correct them.
-“We didn’t know River City was destroyed and we didn’t know what we would find in Coldstone, but we were able to make contact with a …valuable ally.
-The Underling I’m looking for is alive.
+“We didn’t know River City was destroyed and we didn’t know what we would find in Coldstone, but we were able to make contact with a…a valuable ally.
+The Underling I’m searching for is alive.
 We know who took him.”